 Osburn is Associate Director of CONNECT at The Cooper Union for the Advancement of Science and Art, which adapts theatrical training techniques to enhance the communication skills of engineering students.
 The core workshop, Communication Dynamics, works with actual teams working on projects and presentations.
 Follow-up workshops and seminars address vocal, physical, group and written expression, content, decision-making, visual presentation, and cross-cultural communication.
 Osburn co-developed the program and built a facilitation team drawn from the performing arts, academia, and corporate training.

 Since 2015 he has been Coordinator of Professional Development Workshops and Seminars, of which CONNECT is a core component.
-He was integral to a redesign of the program that consolidated it as an academic experience and made new connections with the Center for Career Development, the Center for Writing, student clubs and organizations, and a variety of individual courses.
+He was integral to successive redesigns of the program that consolidated it as an experience and made connections to multiple campus programs.

-He has presented or co-presented at conferences and seminars of the Association for Theatre in Higher Education, American Society for Engineering Education, Mid-America Theatre Conference, Southwest/Texas and American Popular Culture Association, Theatres of Science: Crossovers and Confluence, Forum on Assessment in Arts Education, American Communication Association, Center for Engineering Education and Practice, Gateway/SUCCEED Project, Product Development and Management Association, and others.
+He has presented at the Association for Theatre in Higher Education, American Society for Engineering Education, Mid-America Theatre Conference, Southwest/Texas and American Popular Culture Association, Theatres of Science: Crossovers and Confluence, Forum on Assessment in Arts Education, American Communication Association, Center for Engineering Education and Practice, Gateway/SUCCEED Project, and Product Development and Management Association.

-He was Co-Principal Investigator, in 1999, on a National Science Foundation grant in support of CONNECT, and key to fulfilling the three-year federal grant that established the program in 1997.
+In 1999, He was Co-Principal Investigator on a National Science Foundation grant in support of CONNECT and was key to fulfilling the three-year federal grant that established the program in 1997.